04 Jul Building a High Performing Management Team

 Without this, organizations can flail without significant progress as individuals and organizations work at cross-purposes and the benefits of teamwork are not realized.

 How can you start?
-I recommend that you begin with the team at the top, with team-building exercises, and strategic planning based on industry trends, SWOT analysis, definition of a source of competitive advantage and a 3-5 year plan based on realistic expectations of the organization.
+I recommend that you begin with the management team at the top, with team-building exercises, and strategic planning based on industry trends, SWOT analysis, definition of a source of competitive advantage and a 3-5 year plan based on realistic expectations of the organization.
 Agree on where you are going, how you are going to get there, and who is going to do what, and get back together to review progress on the plan.
 Adjust it if necessary.
 Discuss how it’s going.
 Don’t be afraid to share information, good or bad.
 Repeat the whole process annually at least.
 Once it’s working, consider rolling it out to the next level of management down… rinse and repeat!

 Related Articles